flo-bou/pokedex-filter/README.md

 2 : clone/copy the project on your computer

-3 : install dependancies.
+3 : install dependencies.
 In your local copy of the project, run the command :
 ```
 npm install
 ```

-4 : The run the app with the command :
+4 : Then run the app using the command :
 ```
 npm start
 ```